sciskillhub/typescript-cli/README.md

 # 2. Install a skill
 sciskill install scanpy --agent claude-code -y

+# 3. Install a skill suite
+sciskill install open-source/Boom5426/Nature-Paper-Skills --suite --agent codex -y

-# 3. Now your agent can use it!
+# 4. Now your agent can use it!
 ```

 ## Installation